Tom3kk/Android-Emulation-Stuff/README.md

  It seems to have no GUI but is supposed to have better performance than using VirtualBox on its own.
  I'm not good at using terminals to interact with software so I gave up.
  ### [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
- Haven't actually tried emulating Android on it, and the only reason it's even here is beacuase of BlissOS which I couldn't get running but maybe you can..
+ Haven't actually tried emulating Android on it (Genymobile is using it), and the only reason it's even here is beacuase of BlissOS which I couldn't get running, but maybe you can..